Sand Training Part 1: Ladder Agility Drills

 X-NONE

 benefit from TRX suspension training.
-It is a great way to
+It is a great way to develop

 core strength, as well as stability in joints and muscles.
 The TRX is easy